objectbox/objectbox-dart/README.md

 ## Why use ObjectBox

-ObjectBox Flutter database is an excellent choice for storing Dart objects in cross-platform applications.
+ObjectBox Flutter database is an excellent choice for storing Dart objects in cross-platform applications and the only on-device database that offers you vector support for your on-device AI apps.
 Designed for high performance, the ObjectBox Flutter database is excellent for mobile and IoT devices.
 ObjectBox consumes minimal CPU, memory, and battery, ensuring that your software is not only efficient but also sustainable.
-By storing data locally on the device, ObjectBox allows you to cut cloud expenditures and create an app that does not require a connection.
+By storing data locally on the device, ObjectBox allows you to cut cloud costs and create an app that does not require a connection.
 Get started with our intuitive native Dart API in minutes, without the hassle of SQL.
 Plus: We built a data synchronization solution that allows you to keep data in sync across devices and servers, both online and offline.

 ### Features
+🏁 **Very first on-device vector database** - for AI apps that work any place.\

 🏁 **High performance** - superfast response rates enabling real-time applications.\
 🪂 **ACID compliant** - Atomic, Consistent, Isolated, Durable.\